celery/celery/docs/userguide/configuration.rst

 ``worker_enable_remote_control``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Default: Enabled by default.

 Specify if remote control of the workers is enabled.

-Default is :const:`True`.

 .. _conf-events: